danielmcheng1/drone/writeup.md

 [...]
 ```

-Finally, post-stitching in Hugin, I used the Python CV2 library to clean up the images, including compressing and converting Hugin output tif to jpeg images.
+Finally, post-stitching in Hugin, I used the Python Open CV library to clean up the images, including compressing and converting Hugin output tif to jpeg images.

 ### 4.2 Flask Hosting
 Having solved the problem of cleaning and stacking photos, I now had to structure my backend image repository in such a way that the Flask server could: